Thompson Capper: Early life and military career

 Thompson Capper was born in October 1863 to William and Sarah Capper (née Copeland).
 William Capper was a civil servant with the Bengal Civil Service and Sarah was the daughter of industrialist William Copeland.
 Thompson and his elder brother John were born in Lucknow in British India but at a young age were sent to England for their education.
-Thompson Capper attended Haileybury and Imperial Service College and the Royal Military College at Sandhurst before being commissioned into the East Lancashire Regiment of the British Army as a lieutenant on 9 September 1882.
+Thompson Capper attended Haileybury and Imperial Service College and the Royal Military College, Sandhurst, before being commissioned into the East Lancashire Regiment of the British Army as a lieutenant on 9 September 1882.
+He was soon posted to join the 1st Battalion of his regiment, then serving in British India.

-Capper was employed on home service for the next ten years and whilst serving as regimental adjutant was promoted to captain on 22 April 1891, attending the Staff College at Camberley from 1896 to 1897 before being transferred with his unit to India.
+Capper's early years as a subaltern were spent employed on home service for the next decade and whilst serving as regimental adjutant was promoted to captain on 22 April 1891, before being transferred with his unit to India.
 It was there that Capper saw his first action, when in 1895 his battalion, the 1st East Lancashire, was attached to a force sent to the Indian-Afghan border to relieve a trapped British force in Chitral.
-Three years later he was again in action as an advisor to an Egyptian unit of the Anglo-Egyptian army under Horatio Kitchener which travelled down the Nile in the final campaign of the Mahdist War.
+He then returned to Britain where he attended the Staff College, Camberley.
+Capper, it is said, "shone at Camberley", and among his fellow students there included Edmund Allenby and Douglas Haig, Richard Haking, William Furse and George Macdonogh, William Birkbeck, William Douglas, Henry Heath, George Forestier-Walker, James Thomason Johnston, Arthur Sandbach and Lionel Stopford, along with Arthur Blair, James Edward Edmonds, Neil Douglas Findlay, Henry O'Donnell and Michael Edward Willoughby, all of whom would rise to the rank of brigadier general or higher during their military careers, with both Allenby and Haig becoming field marshals.
+In 1898 he was again in action as an advisor to an Egyptian unit of the Anglo-Egyptian army under Horatio Kitchener which travelled down the Nile in the final campaign of the Mahdist War.
 During these operations, Capper participated in the Battle of Atbara and was with the force which fought in the culminating Battle of Omdurman.
 He received a brevet promotion to major on 16 November 1898.
 In July 1899 he succeeded Captain George Forestier-Walker as a staff captain at the War Office.